senchalabs/philogl/docs/core.md

 #### Loading callbacks:

 * onError - (*function*, optional) A callback for when the app creation goes wrong.
 The first parameter might be an object with the error description.
 * onLoad - (*function*) A function called when the application is successfully created.
-An [app instance](app.html) is created if the context is loaded, the program is compiled and linked correctly, the scene object is created correctly, the events are appended correctly to the canvas element, all textures and images are correctly loaded and set and the camera is created.
-The first parameter of the callback function is an [app instance](app.html) that has as some of the properties:
+An [app instance](webgl.html#WebGL:Application) is created if the context is loaded, the program is compiled and linked correctly, the scene object is created correctly, the events are appended correctly to the canvas element, all textures and images are correctly loaded and set and the camera is created.
+The first parameter of the callback function is an [app instance](webgl.html#WebGL:Application) that has as some of the properties:
   * gl - (*object*) The WebGL context.
   * camera - (*object*) The [Camera](camera.html) instance.
   * scene - (*object*) The [Scene](scene.html) instance.
-  * program - (*object*) The [Program](program.html) instance.
+  * program - (*object*) The [Program](program.html) instance, or an
+    object containing program ids as keys and [Program](program.html) instances as values.